ietf-wg-acme/acme/draft-ietf-acme-acme.md

 When the server responds with an error status, it SHOULD provide additional information using a problem document {{!RFC7807}}.
-To facilitate automatic response to errors, this document defines the following standard tokens for use in the "type" field (within the "urn:ietf:params:acme:error:" namespace).
+To facilitate automatic response to errors, this document defines the following standard tokens for use in the "type" field (within the "urn:ietf:params:acme:error:" namespace):

-Error types that may be commonly returned from ACME requests:

 | Type                  | Description                                                        |
 |:----------------------|:-------------------------------------------------------------------|